CodeMiko: Reception

 The CodeMiko project has generally been positively received, with Kotaku describing CodeMiko as "The Future Of Streaming" and Designboom stating that she is "Revolutionizing the digital space".
 The Financial Times have reported that her content might be signalling "The next frontier of digital entertainment", while Quartz has reported CodeMiko as "The talk show host of the future".
 The Verge has reported CodeMiko as someone who is "reshaping the Twitch landscape in her image".

-The project has also received interest from several hentai producers.
+The project has also received interest from several producers of sexually explicit content.